It’s hard to be fifteen.

 Although every age is full of growing pains and big steps forward, fifteen is the stepping stone that opens up the pressure of preparing for the years ahead while they’re still trying to figure out how to get through the day.

-At fifteen, the high school halls get more familiar, yet the pressure builds with hard classes and full schedules, while they worry about grades and having a college plan (or not).
+At fifteen, the high school halls get more familiar, yet the pressure builds with hard classes and full schedules.
+Also, this is the age they really start worrying about their grades and having a college plan (or not).
 The emphasis on college and career comes early and they are expected to map out their high school years with diligent direction and prepare for the upcoming ACT or SAT tests.

 Their future is looming ahead and high school forces them to face it, despite not knowing what they want to do.